JacquemontLab/CNV-Annotation/README.md

 This is a default field supplied by VEP.
 It is simply the base pair overlap the CNV shares with a transcript.

-### CNV
+### CNV_DB
- The CNV table contains common quality metrics for every CNV found across individuals from both PennCNV and QuantiSNP.
+ The CNV table contains a description of the CNV's location plus all additional columns supplied in the input file.
 It also contains overlap percentages with problem regions such as Segmental duplications and centromeres.
+The minimal table is the following:

  ```mermaid
 erDiagram